sapcc/asr1k-neutron-l3/DEVICE_README.md

 ###### Open Architecture Topics:

  * Can we assign interfacce routes inside a vrf?
+NO
  * Does arp alias work for off-subnet ip's?
  * Do we need rii on interfaces or is mapping-id sufficient on nat statements ?
  * should/must all mapping-id's be the same or different for a given neutron router ?